-Absolutely. the idea of operating transport using renewable energy is not a new concept.
-In the same way, as we can now power cars by solar energy, we can use solar to power trains.
+Absolutely. the idea of operating transport using renewable energy sources of energy is not a new concept.
+In the same way, as we can now power cars with solar energy, we can use solar to power trains.
 We can also look at how we can generate electricity during braking and store it to power the electric motors modern trains need to accelerate2.

 In India, Indian railways have already run a pilot project using the power of the sun.
 It is utilising solar panels in order to power trains and rail lines.

-Through connecting solar panels that are deployed along the track, it can replace 4 GW of electricity that was previously generated by coal fires.
+Connecting solar panels deployed along the track can replace 4 GW of electricity that coal-fired power plants previously generated.
 This will enable trains to operate more efficiently and at a lower cost.
-What’s more, this project will also help to reduce carbon emissions by 270,000 tonnes each year.
+Moreover, this project will also help reduce carbon dioxide emissions by 270,000 tonnes each year.

 This is far from insignificant, albeit just a start.
-Researchers have forecast that overall in India, despite growth in passenger numbers, favouring rail and public road transport could present up to a 46% reduction in energy requirements and subsequent CO2 emissions3.
+Researchers have forecast that overall in India, despite growth in passenger numbers, favoring rail and public road transport could present up to a 46% reduction in energy requirements and subsequent CO2 emissions.